larammerce/docs/8.x/theme-development/representative.md

 [[toc]]

 This article serves as a comprehensive guide to effectively utilizing the representative management feature within the application.
-By following the step-by-step instructions provided, you will gain a strong understanding of how to manage representatives, pass list options, and set condition options with ease and efficiency.
+By following the step-by-step instructions provided, you will gain a strong understanding of how to manage representatives, pass list options, and set conditional options with ease and efficiency.

 ## Prerequities